Adequate standard of living and poverty – Government action

 - In July 2020, the Welsh Government announced an additional £1.4 million to boost household income and manage problem debt.

-- In May 2020, in response to the pandemic, the Welsh Government increased its Discretionary Assistance Fund, which supports people facing financial hardship, by £11 million and relaxed eligibility criteria for Emergency Assistance Payments.
+- In May 2020, in response to the COVID-19 pandemic, the Welsh Government increased its Discretionary Assistance Fund, which supports people facing financial hardship, by £11 million and relaxed eligibility criteria for Emergency Assistance Payments.
 A further £10.5 million was announced in the 2021–22 Budget.

-- In April 2020, in response to the pandemic, the Welsh Government extended FSM provision to cover the school holidays, and encouraged local authorities to extend provision to children from families with no recourse to public funds.
+- In April 2020, in response to the COVID-19 pandemic, the Welsh Government extended FSM provision to cover the school holidays, and encouraged local authorities to extend provision to children from families with no recourse to public funds.
 An additional £23 million was made available to extend provision to school holidays in 2021–22.